 Global Economics and Development

 Global Economics and Development explores topics in international commerce, economic and human development, political economy, and risk analysis.
-Students that plan to take the economics (ECON) courses within this specialization should have a strong academic background in economics or have completed microeconomics, macroeconomics, and calculus with a minimum grade of 3.00 in all three.
+Students who plan to take the economics (ECON) courses within this specialization should have a strong academic background in economics or have completed microeconomics, macroeconomics, and calculus with a minimum grade of 3.00 in all three.
 For questions about this, please reach out to your faculty advisor.

-Relevant Spring 2024 Sections
+Relevant Fall 2024 Sections

 Check the course schedule for more details.
 Note course details are subject to change.

-• GLOA 599: Global Peace and Conflict
+• GLOA 599: Global Social Thought

-• GLOA 615: Global Humanitarianisms
+• GLOA 615: Globalization and Human Rights

-• GLOA 615: South-South Globalization
+• GLOA 615: Global Peace and Conflict

 • PUAD 662: National Budgeting Process